 What I use our DockaTot Deluxe for with a 5-month-old

 I have never been a co-sleeper with any of our babies, so I cannot speak to its usefulness there.

 Setting him down.

 It’s not designed to keep a baby from rolling, but he can’t get that leg over yet with the tall sides.
+Desmond can almost roll over though so that’s why I cannot use this anywhere unless it’s on the ground now.
 Sometimes he loves being on his back, but not as much as he used to now that he is always trying to roll.
 So I’d say this is the most useful prior to the roll stage.

 Cool thing is the DockATot Deluxe now has a toy arch that can be bought separately so that it takes the place of those other toy arch play mats!
 The timing couldn’t have been better as he just started reaching for everything.

 He LOVES to be on his tummy, so I put his arms over the rounded top part and he just sits there happily for a long time!
 It props him up so he doesn’t have to work so hard to see us and keep that giant noggin up.

 We have not traveled since getting this, but I will be taking it as his bed.
 It’s smaller than a pack N play and makes him feel tucked in when sleeping.

 Features good and bad